metehansenol/instaget/README.md

-# A tiny javascript library to get basic data from instagram accounts
+# A tiny Node.js API to get data from Instagram

-This is a tiny javascript library that allows following operations on instagram:
+This is a tiny Node.js API that allows following operations on Instagram:

 ```
 login to instagram via an instagram username and password
 get basic profile information
 search instagram accounts
 ```

+Note: This library uses Chrome engine via [Puppeteer](https://github.com/puppeteer/puppeteer)

 # Installation